tigera-solutions/workshop-calicocloud-aks-security-observability/README.md

 ## Prerequisites

-Ensure the make, jq, helm, and azure cli are installed and you have an Azure account with appropriate permissions.
+Ensure the make, jq, helm, and azure-cli are installed and you have an Azure account with appropriate permissions.

 ## Setup